nicolatarasca/nicolatarasca.github.io/_pages/about.md

   the <a href='https://math.vcu.edu/rgm/'>2024 edition</a> is supported by NSF-DMS 2349810<br/>
   the 2023 edition was supported by NSF-DMS 2240741

-- the <a href='https://www.maagc.info/richmond-2023'>Mid-Atlantic Algebra, Geometry, and Combinatorics (MAAGC)</a>
+- the <a href='https://www.maagc.info/richmond-2023'>Mid-Atlantic Algebra, Geometry, and Combinatorics (MAAGC)</a><br/>
+  the 2024 edition of the MAAGC workshop will be supported by NSF DMS-2408985

-- the <a href='https://news.vcu.edu/article/2023/06/twisted-in-knots-thats-a-good-thing-at-vcu-geometry-camp-for-middle-schoolers'>Geometry Summer Camp</a>
+- the <a href='https://news.vcu.edu/article/2023/06/twisted-in-knots-thats-a-good-thing-at-vcu-geometry-camp-for-middle-schoolers'>Geometry Summer Camp</a><br/>
+  A math camp and mathematics education research study designed for local middle school students